conrad-mukai/terraform-aws-network/README.md

 To limit ssh access to specific users the only public servers with port 22 open are the bastion servers.
 These servers are brought up with an AWS key pair.
 To restrict access this key should not be shared.
 Instead users who are granted access must submit a public ssh key.
-This key will allow access to a `bastion` user on the servers.
+This key will allow access to a `guest` user on the bastions.
+Doing this allows administrators to grant and revoke access to users independently.

 A shared ssh key should be used for internal access.
 With this type of configuration, the `~/.ssh/config` file can use the bastion as a proxy server.